Sturtevant Camp

 In September 2020, the Bobcat Fire devastated the Big Santa Anita Canyon and the surrounding mountains, destroying parts of Sturtevant Camp and creating a hazardous environment that has kept the Canyon and the Camp closed to the public for the past four years.

-Now in October 2024, we are gratified to announce that the Canyon will be opened to the public, and with it, historic Sturtevant Camp.
+We are gratified to announce that the Canyon is now open to the public, and with it, historic Sturtevant Camp.

 This is good but limited news: the Camp is not quite ready yet for overnight guests, but the historic Lodge will be open every Saturday and Sunday.
 Volunteers will be present to welcome hikers and show the Camp as it continues to recover from the Fire and subsequent record rainfalls.